Sameer-Programmer/Java/README.md

 Multiple-inheritance
 Hybrid - Combination of Hierarchial and Multiple inheritance
 # Polymorphism
-Method Overiding
+Method Overriding
 Run time Polymorphism
 # Abstraction
 class name Strats with Abstract keyword
-It Contains Abstarct methods
+It Contains Abstract methods
-we can not create objects with the class - we can create Objects with the helps of subclass
+we can not create objects with the class - we can create Objects with the help of subclass
 # Encapsulation
-Encapsulation achived by making class private - access through getters and setters
+Encapsulation is achieved by making class private - access through getters and setters
+# Strings
+1. length of the string
+2. concatenation
+3. equals keyword
+# this keyword
+To differentiate local and Instance variables - Especially when using a Constructor